Paranoid-AF/podblast/README.md

-# Podchat
+# Podblast
-Podchat is a desktop app for podcasts and various kinds of audio content, with extension support.
+Podblast is a desktop app for podcasts and various kinds of audio content, with extension support.

 This project is still a work in progress, so it's functionalities are not fully implemented yet.
 In short: it's not even usable.